Yemxcode/be-nc-news/README.md

 Accepts an object in the form of { inc_votes: newVote} and responds with the updated article

 /api/comments/:comment_id
-Accepts an object in the form of { inc_votes: newVote} and responds with the updated comment
+Accepts an object in the form of { inc_votes: newVote} and responds with the updated comment.

 POST
 /api/articles/:article_id/comments
-Request body accepts an object in the form of {username: 'yourUsername', body: 'text'} and responds with the posted comment
+Request body accepts an object in the form of {username: "yourUsername", body: "This is an amazing article"} and responds with the posted comment.

 /api/topics
-Request body accepts an object in the form of {description: "", slug: ""} and responds with the posted topic
+Request body accepts an object in the form of {description: "The art of living like a fish", slug: "swimming"} and responds with the posted topic.

 /api/users
+Request body accepts an object in the form of { username: "TooCoolForSkool", avatar_url: "myCoolAvatar.jpeg", name: "Joe Bloggs"} and responds with the posted user.

 /api/articles

+Request body accepts an object in the form of {author: "TooCoolForSkool", body: "This is smy article", topic: "example", title: "how not to write an article"} and responds with the posted article.

 DELETE